Home\About GenV\The GenV student and volunteer program

 • Social sciences

-GenV accepts applications from students undertaking placements for course credit, as well as purely volunteer placements We typically facilitate student placements (for the purpose of obtaining course credit) for:
+GenV accepts applications from students undertaking placements for course credit.
+We typically facilitate student placements (for the purpose of obtaining course credit) for:

 1. Senior undergraduate and postgraduate students (typically honours, masters, PhDs, Postdocs) from a variety of disciplines.

-Students and volunteers drive an independent project or an area of research within GenV.
-They are part of the GenV team, and undertake valuable tasks to set-up and support GenV.
-Supervisors and GenV provide ongoing support and guidance to ensure that students and volunteers are on track and thriving in their role.
+Students may either drive an independent project or an area of research within GenV or obtain industry experience (an important requirement of some courses).
+They are part of the GenV team and undertake valuable tasks to set up and support GenV.
+Supervisors and the GenV Student Coordinator provide ongoing support and guidance to ensure that students are on track and supported in their roles.
 Students also participate in learning and development activities to grow their skills and expertise.

-• Contribute to one of the world’s most exciting children’s research projects;
+• Contribute to one of the world’s most exciting children’s and adults’ research projects;

 • Develop your skills and experience in academic and scientific research;